 Let us consider a few basic facts about American violence that will help us to arrive at those conclusions.

 - Compared to most of Europe, the United States is relatively violent — but that remains true even if you completely eliminate U.S. gun violence from the equation.

 Broadly speaking, it’s true that the United States is more violent than Europe.
 In 2017, most of the countries that comprise the European Union had homicide rates of around 1 per 100,000.
 In the same year, the U.S. homicide rate was just over 5 per 100,000.
 And it’s true that guns are used in most American homicides.
-So, if the United States were to adopt European-style gun control, these murders wouldn’t happen and Americans would enjoy European-style homicide rates — right?
+So, if the United States were to adopt European-style gun control, these murders wouldn’t happen and Americans would enjoy low, Europe-like homicide rates — right?

 2. The United States is violent compared to Europe — but, by our own historical standards, we’re actually very peaceful, and we’re continuing to become more peaceful.